homebridge/homebridge/README.md

  * _Siri, good morning!_

 You can explore all available plugins at the NPM website by [searching for the keyword `homebridge-plugin`](https://www.npmjs.com/browse/keyword/homebridge-plugin).

+# Community

+If you're having an issue with a particular plugin, open an issue in that plugin's Github repository.
+If you're having an issue with Homebridge itself, feel free to open issues and PRs here.

+You can also chat with us in our nascent [Slack instance](http://homebridge-slackin.herokuapp.com).

 # Installation